R0GGER/NextDNS-DoH/README.md

 **Fix 1: Turn off IPv6 on the network adapter (recommended).** This fixes it for every browser and app at once.
 Open **Control Panel → Network and Sharing Center → Change adapter settings**, right-click your Wi-Fi or Ethernet adapter, choose **Properties**, clear the checkbox for **Internet Protocol Version 6 (TCP/IPv6)**, and click **OK**.
 Do this for each adapter you actually use.
 Only do this if your provider does not give you IPv6; if it does, leave it enabled.

-**Fix 2: Firefox only.** If you would rather not change the adapter, open `about:config` in Firefox and set both preferences below, then restart Firefox.
+**Fix 2: Firefox only.** Open `about:config` in Firefox and set both preferences below, then restart Firefox.
 This only affects Firefox; other browsers keep the problem.

 | Preference | Value |
 | --- | --- |